| Flat Coated Retrievers: the most honest dog breed review you'll ever find. Information about Flat-Coated Retriever personality and behavior. |

 A Flat Coated Retriever retains his youthfully good-humored outlook on life into old age, which sounds delightful but which does require patience and control to manage.

 Obedience training is a must to instill calmness and good manners.
 Fortunately, he is responsive and biddable, though not as "push-button" as a Golden Retriever.
-He has a willful streak."
+He has a willful streak.

-- Has a pretty feathered coat
+- Has the familiar, natural "retriever shape" with a pretty feathered coat

 - Is a cheerful tail-wagger